Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

 We next explain the physical meaning of the energy winding number.
 For a non-Hermitian Hamiltonian ${\cal H}$, we can define the extended Hermitian Hamiltonian as

 where $E$ is an arbitrary complex number.
 We note that $\tilde{\cal H}$ preserves the chiral symmetry expressed by

-where $\Gamma={\rm diag}\left(1,-1\right)$.
+where $\Gamma$ is defined in the form of Eq.~(\ref{chiral_sym_operator}).
 Remarkably, the classification of the point-gap topology of the non-Hermitian Hamiltonian is equivalent to the topological classification of the extended Hermitian Hamiltonian with the chiral symmetry \cite{Gong2018}.
 For example, since the Hatano-Nelson model has no symmetries, the extended Hermitian Hamiltonian obtained from Eq.~(\ref{HNHamiltonian}) belongs to Class AI I I in the conventional AZ symmetry class.
-The previous section shows that the Hermitian topology in Class AI I I can be characterized by a $Z$ topological invariant.
+The Hermitian topology in Class AI I I can be characterized by a $Z$ topological invariant, as discussed in the SSH model (cf. Sec.~\ref{sec:3b2}).
 Accordingly, the point-gap topology of the Hatano-Nelson model can also be characterized by a $Z$ topological invariant, which is nothing but the energy winding number.